segmentme/segmentme-engine-monolith/README.md

  In this case you will need to create 2 integration points due to only 1  [Context Schema](#context-schema-creation) can be created within 1 integration point.

- Each workspace created with default configuration, which included known date formats, you can extend supported datetime formats as you needed.
+ Each schema created with default configuration, which included known date formats, you can extend supported datetime formats as you needed.

  ### Context schema creation